Bridgerule

-History
+Etymology

 Bridgerule was mentioned (as Brige) in the Domesday Book in 1086, when the local manor was held by a Norman, Ruald Adobed.
 The name is thought to come from bridge and Ruald.
+In Cornish the village is known as Ponsrowald meaning "Rowald's Bridge".

+History

 Until 1844 the Tamar formed the border between Devon and Cornwall, and the western part of the parish was in Cornwall.
 West Bridgerule was transferred to Devon by the Counties (Detached Parts) Act 1844.
 When civil parishes were created in 1866, East Bridgerule and West Bridgerule became separate parishes, but the two were re-united in 1950.

 Whitstone and Bridgerule railway station on the line from Okehampton to Bude served the village, opening in 1898 and closing in 1966.

 Church

 There is a 15th-century church dedicated, as at Bridestowe, to Saint Bridget, who is commemorated with a statue.
 There are also several paintings and carvings within.
 The baptismal font is very old, dating from Saxon times.
 The vicar's daughter, Emmeline Maria Kingdon, who was born here in 1817 went on to be a notable head teacher.